SALMON-TDDFT/SALMON-DOCS/source/inputs.rst

 Mandatory: nscf

-This namelists specify parameters related to the self-consistent field calculation.
+This group specifies parameters related to the self-consistent field calculation.

 ::

    &scf
-     ncg = 4
-     nscf = 1000
+     nscf = 200
-     convergence = 'norm_rho_dng'
-     threshold_norm_rho = 1.d-15
+     threshold = 1.0d-9
    /

-``ncg = 4`` is the number of conjugate-gradient iterations in solving the Kohn-Sham equation.
-Usually this value should be 4 or 5.
-``nscf = 1000`` is the number of scf iterations.
-For isolated systems specified by ``&system/iperiodic = 0``, the scf loop in the ground state calculation ends before the number of the scf iterations reaches ``nscf``, if a convergence criterion is satisfied.
-There are several options to examine the convergence.
-If the value of ``norm_rho_dng`` is specified, the convergence is examined by the squared difference of the electron density,
+``nscf = 200`` is the number of scf iterations in the ground state calculation. the scf loop in the ground state calculation ends before the number of the scf iterations reaches ``nscf``, if a convergence criterion is satisfied.

 .. _&analysis: